cloudentity/encoding/README.md

 Go package containing implementations of encoders and decoders for various data formats.

+> This forked repo forces json encoding with omit empty flag

 ## Motivation

 At Segment, we do a lot of marshaling and unmarshaling of data when sending,